School of Education

-Requirements of this 15-credit certificate program include both Foundation and Focus course work (see below).
-All course work must be taken for a letter grade (not credit/no-credit or pass/fail) and students must earn at least a C grade in each course of the certificate.
+Requirements of this 15-credit certificate program include both Foundation and Focus coursework (see below).
+All coursework must be taken for a letter grade (not credit/no-credit or pass/fail) and students must earn at least a C grade in each course of the certificate.
 At least 12 credits of the certificate must be earned in residence at UW–Madison.
-There is no formal prerequisite structure to the certificate, although students will generally be expected to take Curric 240/375 first, followed by the two remaining Foundation courses and then the two Focus courses.
+There is no formal prerequisite structure to the certificate, although students will generally be expected to take Curric 240 first, followed by the two remaining Foundation courses and then the two Focus courses.

 The application for this certificate program can be submitted at any time during the calendar year.

-- Curric 240 Critical Aspects of Teaching and Learning (offered as Curric 375 Proseminar: Introduction to Education, seminar 002), 3
+- Curric 240 Critical Aspects of Teaching, Schooling, and Education, 3

-- ELPA 502 Workshop in Educational Leadership and Policy Analysis (Topic: Legal Rights and Responsibilities for Teachers), 3.
-Soon to be a separate course, ELPA 540.
+- ELPA 502 Workshop in Educational Leadership and Policy Analysis (Topic: Legal Rights and Responsibilities for Teachers), 3

 - Ed Pol 300 School and Society, 3

 - Ed Pol 335 Globalization and Education, 3